Step 1: Verify Hardware Support

 Default configuration database selection cancelled.

 To backup the configuration using the TFTP server refer the link below:

 How to upload Backup Configuration to TFTP server on EXOS switch

 How to Obtain and Upgrade EXOS

 After the upgrade is performed, we tend to make some changes and save the configuration in the new version.
-For some reason, if the network is performing as expected after the upgrade, it is important to have the downgrade as a roll back option.
+For some reason, if the network is not performing as expected after the upgrade, it is important to have the downgrade as a roll back option.
 However, while downgrading, we need to make sure to load the configuration file which we backed up earlier rather than using the configuration file which is saved in the new version.

 This is because, with the addition of new features in the newer version, the configuration file created in this version may not be understood by the earlier versions and hence there is a remote possibility of a configuration loss during downgrade.